pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1428 Java Artifacts

+Today I have needed to investigate how to create a Java library with a basic functionality like parse a String to a CamelCase style, then package the library in a Jar Java artifact and upload the Java artifact into a Maven repository, the final step is use this previous library created into a new Java project.

 #### Day 1427 Command Pattern

 Today I have studied the Command design pattern, in the past I cannot find a real use case for use the command